 A lesser-known but amazing swim diaper from Canada is the AMP.
 The beauty of this diaper is that it’s also highly adjustable, with multiple rows of snaps, providing a snug fit at the thigh and in the back, which is exactly what you want.
 Ships easily to Canada or the U.S.

 AppleCheeks Washable Swim Diaper ~ $20 — EDITOR’S PICK

 Another mom favorite, the AppleCheeks swim diaper has two layers of 100% Canadian-milled mesh that permit water to move through the diaper while still containing solids.
 This diaper has two rows of snaps to choose from, so use them on the tighter setting if at all possible.

-The AppleCheeks diaper is a bit thinner than the Bummis Swimmi, but otherwise a nicely designed swim diaper that lasts forever.
-The snaps don’t snag on other clothing in the washing machine, like the Velcro on the Bummis, which is why I prefer it.
+The AppleCheeks is a nicely designed swim diaper that lasts forever.
 This is my favorite swim diaper, though it is a little spendy.

 REMEMBER, folks, there are NO guarantees that a swim diaper – disposable or reusable – will contain your baby’s poo in every scenario.
 Many frequent-swimming parents have a horror story (or two) to share.
 Honestly?
 Your job is to pray to God that your kid doesn’t poop while swimming and if he does – get to it right away before, you know… just get to it as soon as you can.
 Once you see the red, scrunched-up poop-face, declare a Code Brown and evacuate the premises, stat!